Philly Restaurant Patios and Rooftops for Outdoor Dining

 Harper’s Garden, Rittenhouse

-With its open-air veranda and buzzy plaza, Harper’s Garden was our favorite place to dine outdoors before dining outdoors became the norm instead of the exception.
-(It won a Best of Philly award in 2019 for outdoor dining.)
+With its open-air veranda and buzzy plaza, Harper’s Garden is one of our favorite place to dine outdoors.
+The Edison bulbs string lights hang from the wooden beams and the lush greenery are a total vibe.
+No wonder it won a Best of Philly award in 2019 for outdoor dining.
 31 South 18th Street.

 Fiorella, Bella Vista